Access4all/adg/pages/examples/headings/handling/README.md

 - `H`: jump to next heading
 - `1` (up to `6`): jump to next heading on level 1 (up to 6)

+Screen readers will then announce the heading, together with its level:

+> Heading level 1: My hobbies.

 You can add `Shift` to most shortcuts to reverse direction.
 For example press `Shift + H` to jump to the previous heading.